Charlie Gracie at the London Hippodrome

 My

-father, Charlie Gracie, was the first solo American rock 'n' roll star
+father, Charlie Gracie, was the first solo American rock 'n' roll star, after Bill Haley's Comets, to bring the music to the U.K., in 1957,

 Right - Charlie Gracie in 2008 - Courtesy Charlie Gracie Junior.